 Angiotensin II binds to angiotensin type I A (AT1AR) or B (AT1BR), as well as type II (AT2R) receptors.
 Angiotensin II is a potent vasoconstrictor, which leads to increased blood pressure.
 Normally, if blood pressure is too high, atrial natriuretic peptide (ANP) – secreted by cardiac muscle cells – leads to reductions in blood volume, leading to reduced blood pressure.

 Angiotensin II binding to AT1R can result in a cascade of inflammation, constriction, and the promotion of atherosclerosis.
 Furthermore, these events can also lead to insulin resistance and thrombosis, whereas binding to AT2R has opposing effects: vasodilation reduced platelet aggregation and enhanced insulin activity.

 Angiotensin II also acts on the brain where it can bind to the hypothalamus to stimulate thirst to increase water intake.
-By acting on the pituitary gland, angiotensin II also stimulates the secretion of vasopressin; also known as antidiuretic hormone, which increases water retention in the kidneys by adding water channels (aquaporin) in the collecting duct.
+By acting on the pituitary gland, angiotensin II also stimulates the secretion of vasopressin; also known as antidiuretic hormone, which increases water retention in the kidneys by adding water channels (aquaporin) to the collecting duct.

+Angiotensin II structure.
 Image Credit: StudioMolekuul/Shutterstock.com

 Angiotensin II stimulates the secretion of aldosterone is produced by the zona glomerulosa of the adrenal cortex (adrenal gland) and is involved in the retention of sodium in the kidney and other glands.
 The retention of water and sodium leads to increased blood volume, and thus blood pressure.